'Indiscriminate Strikes': Amnesty Criticizes U.S.-Led Coalition's Actions In Raqqa

 It's not clear the extent to which the U.S. military is investigating the deaths.
 Rawlinson says they conduct a "thorough investigation" of all allegations, but he did not immediately respond to a question about whether they are investigating by speaking to people on the ground, as Amnesty has.

 Deptula tells NPR that he believes the coalition takes great pains to minimize civilian casualties.
-But he says that he believes a strategic error from the U.S. has ultimately led to many more civilians being killed than otherwise would have.
+But he says that he believes a strategic error from the U.S. has ultimately led to many more civilians being killed than otherwise would have been.
 He says the Obama administration took a gradual approach initially in Syria, and the U.S. later ramped up its campaign.

 Deptula argues that it would have been most effective to use much larger amounts of force at the beginning — years before the Raqqa offensive started.